Oracular Programming: A Modular Foundation for Building LLM-Enabled Software

 \end{description}

 This paper first motivates and defines the three languages that together constitute the triad of \emph{oracular programming}, highlighting how their designs naturally emerge from the principles outlined above (Section~\ref{sec:triad}).
 The strategy and policy languages are formally defined via shallow embeddings in Haskell.
-We next introduce \emph{Delphyne}, an oracular programming framework embedded in Python, and which includes proper tooling support in the form of a dedicated language server (Section~\ref{sec:delphyne}).
+We next introduce \emph{Delphyne}, an oracular programming framework embedded in Python, with rich tooling support in the form of a dedicated language server (Section~\ref{sec:delphyne}).
+Python is chosen for its accessibility, its reflection capabilities, and its static type system, which is expressive enough to precisely type the strategy language and the upper layer of the policy language.
 Finally, we showcase the expressiveness and power of oracular programming in three case studies (Section~\ref{sec:case-studies}).
 Through concrete user stories, we illustrate the practical benefits of separating strategies from policies and of maintaining few-shot examples in the form of demonstrations.

 \paragraph{Summary of Contributions} Overall, this paper makes the following contributions:

 \begin{itemize} \item It identifies the \emph{separation of core and search logic} and the \emph{grounding of few-shot examples} as key principles for facilitating the writing and evolution of LLM-enabled programs. \item It introduces three synergistic languages for writing such programs by composing \emph{strategies}, \emph{policies}, and \emph{demonstrations}, which offer strong modularity and evolvability guarantees. \item It presents Delphyne, an open-source implementation of the resulting framework, with extensive documentation, a comprehensive standard library, and rich tooling support. \end{itemize}